alexa/dialoglue/README.md

 relevant datasets, preprocessing them in a consistent format for benchmark submissions, evaluating any submission outputs, and running baseline models from the original benchmark description.

+This repository also contains code for our NAACL paper, [Example-Driven Intent Prediction with Observers](https://arxiv.org/pdf/2010.08684.pdf).

 ## Datasets